Trump removal trial: Democrats face risks and limits - Go Tech Daily

 “People ask, ‘Will the president not be stronger and more difficult to beat if he survives this?
 “Yes, probably.
 But Congress has no choice,” he said.
 Senators must vote and “live with that in history”.

-Each party has 24 hours over three days to present its case.
-After House attorneys finish Friday, the President’s lawyers will follow.
-They are expected to take their leave only on Sunday and enter next week.
+Each party has up to three days to present their case.
+After the attorneys for the House are finished, probably on Friday, the President’s lawyers will start their 24 hours.
+It is not known how long they will take, but the Trump team promises not only to defend the president, but to dismantle the Democrats’ affair.
+It is expected that the Senate will not take leave until Sunday and will travel next week.

-Then there will be 4 pm for senators, who must sit quietly at their desks, without speeches or cell phones, to ask a written question, and another 4 hours for deliberations.

 “There are a lot of things I would like to refute,” said Trump’s attorney Jay Sekulow at the Capitol, “and we’re going to refute.”

+After that, senators will have to consider whether or not they want to call witnesses to testify.

 On the first day of the opening of pleadings, Schiff called on senators not to be “cynical” about politics, but to learn from the intentions of the country’s founding fathers by offering a remedy against dismissal and I re-send.
-He spoke directly to Republicans to join them in voting to oust Trump from office to “protect our democracy.”
+He spoke directly to Republicans to join the vote to oust Trump from his duties to “protect our democracy”.

 Holding the coin proved difficult.
-Most senators sat at their desks the entire time, as stipulated in the rules, although some stretched their legs, standing behind the desks or against the back wall of the room, passing the time.
-Sometimes they yawned outside.
-Republicans smiled discreetly at the presentation of Schiff and the lesser-known Democrats in the House who were pursuing the matter.
+Most senators sat at their desks the entire time, as stipulated in the rules, although some stretched out their legs, standing behind the desks or against the back wall of the room.
+Sometimes they yawned.
+Republicans sometimes smiled discreetly at the presentation of Schiff and the lesser-known Democrats in the House who were pursuing the matter.

 Nearly nine long hours of argument, the empty seats became apparent.
 Senator Dianne Feinstein D-Calif., Was under time and left early.
 Some lawmakers rushed down the hall to appear on television.
 Visitors cleared up in the galleries, one of them briefly interrupted to protest and was fired by the Capitol police.